What is the Deal?

 Send feedback to the author.

-The "What is the Deal?" column will appears weekly on the Pie of Knowledge website.
+The "What is the Deal?"column will appear from time to time on the Pie of Knowledge website.
 Guest submissions are welcome and encouraged.
 To submit an article to "What is the Deal?" click here.

-To subscribe to the "What is the Deal?" mailing list and receive early notification when a new column is available, click here.
+To receive an email notification whenever a new "What is the Deal?" column has been posted, click here.
 The Pie of Knowledge will never, ever divulge email addresses to any third party for any reason unless so ordered by a court of law.

 Contributions to the Pie of Knowledge are greatly appreciated.